reddy-epk/review-app/README.md

-In this project, let's build a **Reviews App** by applying the concepts we have learned till now.
+Building a **Reviews App** where the employee reviews about the working company

 ### Refer to the image below: